WarBean/jdconfig/README.md

 ### 3.Modification on the fly

-`dotconfig.Config` object is not just a static configuration.
+`jdconfig.Config` object is not just a static configuration.
 It can also be modified on the fly, which is highly flexible for passing arguments.
 For example

 ```python
 def get_loader(config):